renovatebot/renovate/readme.md

 ## Self-Hosting

-If you are not on GitHub or you prefer to run your own instance of Renovate then you have several options:
+If you are not on github.com or gitlab.com, or you prefer to run your own instance of Renovate then you have several options:

-- Install the `renovate` CLI tool from npmjs
+- Install the `renovate` CLI tool from npmjs, run it on a schedule (e.g. using cron)
-- Run the `renovate/renovate` Docker Hub image (same content/versions as the CLI tool)
+- Run the `renovate/renovate` Docker Hub image (same content/versions as the CLI tool), run it on a schedule
-- Use [Renovate Pro Edition](https://renovatebot.com/pro) available for GitHub Enterprise and GitLab
+- Use [Renovate Pro Edition](https://renovatebot.com/pro) available for GitHub Enterprise and GitLab, includes native scheduler

 ## Contributing